lcorrealopes/home/index.md

 **Profinite groups, free constructions and some Bass-Serre theory**

 These texts are some interesting parts of my personal notes written in preparation for my PhD Algebra Exam.
-I will upload the archives randomly :)
+I will upload the archives randomly.
+Unfortunatelly they are only in portuguese language at the time :)

 - Part I
 - Part II: <a href="https://docs.google.com/viewer?url=https://github.com/lcorrealopes/home/raw/main/assets/files/Free-Projective.pdf">Free vs Projective Groups</a>